IronForgedClan/IronForgedBot/API.md

 | 422    | `validation_error`   | Request validation failed (query type, range, etc.).                     |
 | 500    | `internal_error`     | Unhandled server-side exception.                                         |

+## Request correlation

+Every response (success or error) carries a `meta.request_id`.
+The same id is also returned in the `X-Request-ID` response header and is persisted on the `api_audit` row for the request.
+When reporting an issue, share the `X-Request-ID` value to help debugging.

 ## Endpoint reference

 ### GET /health